-While expanding a single truck into a fleet of food truck is the goal of many vendors, it’s not a simple task.
-Running a fleet of food trucks involves creating a simplified management process, delegating responsibilities to truck managers and building a team to handle the demands of daily operations.
+Expanding a single truck into a fleet of food trucks is the goal of many vendors.
+However, it’s not a simple task.
+Running a fleet of food trucks involves creating a simplified management process.
+It should also include delegating responsibilities to truck managers and building a team to handle the demands of daily operations.

-Knowing how to run a food truck doesn’t guarantee success in managing fleet of food trucks because owners can’t always spend enough time at each truck to ensure that things run smoothly in each.
+Knowing how to run a food truck doesn’t guarantee success in managing fleet of food trucks.
+This is primarily because owners can’t always spend enough time at each truck to ensure that things run smoothly in each.

 Success in expansion of your food truck depends on the building on your concept and not in the truck.
-Mobile food vendors who prefer greeting customers or preparing food must first devote time to organizing a standard process that addresses most of the food truck business duties and hiring the right people to undertake these jobs.
+Vendors who prefer greeting customers or preparing food must first devote time to organizing a standard process that addresses most of the food truck business duties and hiring the right people to undertake these jobs.
 Simplified management strategies include the following ideas:

 - Expanded POS.
 Subscribe to a multiple-unit POS system that handles the demands of running multiple food trucks smoothly.

-- Use of common ingredients and menus in all trucks so that managers can use standardized inventory and costing systems.
+- Standardize Menu.
+Use of common ingredients and menus in all trucks so that managers can use standardized inventory and costing systems.

 - Use Menu Specials.
 Special menu items can be produced in your commissary and distributed to all of the trucks.
 Unless of course, your fleet of food trucks will be in cities far away from each other.

 - Increase Inventory.
 Take advantage of local sourcing and warehouse-type stores for buying inventory by using a van to make regular or daily trips and deliveries to each food truck commissary.

-- Use electronic communications to speed decisions and collaborate among separate trucks.
+- Use Technology.
+Use electronic communications to speed decisions and collaborate among separate trucks.

 Create systems that handle every aspect of food truck management.
 Unified systems can handle hiring, inventory control, training, establishing employee conduct, dealing with customer complaints, filing reports and assigning responsibilities for food preparation, service, truck safety, cleaning and maintenance.